-IV.D.3.
-Fellow Scholarly Activity

-IV.D.3.a) Each fello

-Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
+IV.D.3.a) Where appropriate, the core curriculum in scholarly activity should be a collaborative effort involving all of the pediatric subspecialty programs at the institution.
+(Detail) IV.D.3.b) Each fellow must design and conduct a scholarly project under the guidance of the program director and a designated mentor.
+(Core) IV.D.3.c) The program must provide a scholarship oversight committee for each fellow to oversee and evaluate their progress as related to the scholarly project.
+(Core) IV.D.3.c).(1) Where applicable, the process of establishing fellow scholarship oversight committees should be a collaborative effort involving other pediatric subspecialty programs or other experts.
+(Detail) IV.D.3.d) The scholarly experience must begin in the first year and continue throughout the duration of the educational program.
 (Core)

-IV.D.3.b)

-The program must provide a scholarship oversight committee for each fellow to oversee and evaluate his or her progress as related to scholarly activity.
-(Core)

-IV.D.3.c) The scholarly experience must begin in the first year and continue for the entire length of the educational program.
-(Core)

-There must be adequate time for each fellow to allow for the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
-(Core)

-IV.D.3.c).(2) For fellows who have completed a residency in pediatrics, the equivalent of at least 12 months of the fellowship must be dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
+Fellows must have a minimum of 12 months dedicated to research and scholarly activity, including the development of requisite skills, project completion, and presentation of results to the scholarship oversight committee.
 (Core)